 As we’ve mentioned, the coming weeks will be busy as employers gear up for more changes than usual come the new tax year.
 Read on for the key ones:

-It's the plant-based decision everyone is talking about - ethical veganism is a protected characteristic under the Equality Act 2010.
+Ethical veganism is accepted as a belief that’s protected under the Equality Act 2010.

 The Information Commissioner (ICO) has launched a consultation on its Draft Right of Access Guidance.
 This represents a chance to have your say on how the ICO advises dealing with request for personal data.